Welcome to Reception Class 2021-2022

 Seesaw Our Learning Journey

 In Early Years practitioners are required to observe children within their play and evidence their learning.
-Seesaw enables us record in photograph and video the play based learning for each individual child.
+Seesaw is an app that enables us record in photograph and video the play based learning for each individual child.
 Each day the practitioners in the unit will observe the children learning and playing and note down what they have observed.
 This will then be linked with the EYFS curriculum.
 Each time an observation is made you will get a notification on Seesaw and you will be able to view your child's observation and comment.

 EYFS-Prime Areas of Learning

 Personal, Social and Emotional development